whazzabii7/tct/README.md

 ## 📣 Why TCT?

 TCT was born from a simple need: to have persistent local history for `tgpt`.
 But it quickly became a powerful general-purpose utility for **anyone who iterates over terminal commands** and wants visibility, structure, and traceability in their command-line workflows.

----

-Would you like a visual diagram or example session included too?